TCL C7L Review

 Black levels during daytime: Very Good

-It's also worth mentioning how the TCL C7L performs during everyday viewing in a sunny lounge.
-As we've established, it's an extremely bright television, and it's this powerful luminance reserve (up to 2400 nits in SDR!) that allows it to perform brilliantly in very bright rooms – the picture simply cuts through the incoming light effortlessly.
-The only thing to be cautious about here is the direct reflections on the screen.
-The coating used this year on the panel is definitely more glossy than what we saw in last year's C7K model.
-The screen does a significantly poorer job of reducing point light reflections, which in unfavorable conditions – for example, when the window is directly opposite the television – can be quite annoying for some users.
-Nonetheless, in terms of raw brightness, the C7L is simply a powerhouse for bright lounges.
+It’s also worth mentioning how the TCL C7L performs during everyday viewing in a sunlit living room.
+As we’ve already established, it’s an extremely bright TV, and it’s precisely that huge luminance headroom (up to 2400 nits in SDR!) that lets it perform brilliantly in very bright rooms — the picture simply pushes through the light coming into the room.
+The only thing to watch out for is direct reflections on the screen.
+The coating on this year’s panel is noticeably glossier than the one we saw on last year’s C7K.
+The screen is much worse at suppressing pinpoint reflections, which in unfavourable conditions, for example when a window is directly opposite the TV, can be quite annoying for some users.
+Even so, in terms of raw brightness the C7L is simply a beast for bright living rooms.

 Panel brightness